OlivierHnt/RadiiPolynomial.jl/README.md

 ⚡ Bifurcation diagrams and parameter-dependent solution branches

-### 🔎 A complete proof
+### 🔎 A complete validation

-Here is a computer-assisted proof for the initial value problem
+Here is a computer-assisted proof of a solution to the initial value problem

 ```math
 \begin{cases}